ComeMorel/Thesis/README.md

 # Thesis by Côme Morel, UMR ASTRE, on the ECOLOGY OF THE MOSQUITO VIROME
-Here you will find additional documents related to this thesis (linked to the different chapters and articles).
-To access the documents you are interested in, click on the links below, which will take you to the document's Github page.
-Then simply click on the download icon at the top right of the code, labeled **"Download raw file"**.
+Here you will find additional documents related to this thesis (linked to the different chapters and articles).<br> To access the documents you are interested in, click on the links below, which will take you to the document's Github page.
+Then simply click on the download icon at the top right of the code, labeled **"Download raw file"**.<br>
-Each folder corresponds to the different chapters of this thesis.
+Each folder corresponds to the different chapters of this thesis.<br>
  - Chapter 1: Effect of urbanization and temporal dynamics on the structure of the Culex pipiens virome in southern France
  - Chapter 2: Effect of mosquito species and host taxonomy on the virome structure of mosquitoes in northern Senegal
  -  [Chapter 3: Effect of sex on the virome structure of two host mosquito species, Culex quinquefasciatus and Aedes aegypti, in Burkina Faso](https://github.com/ComeMorel/Thesis/tree/main/Chapter%203%3A%20Effect%20of%20the%20sex)